reside-ic/reside-ic.github.io/content/blog/orderly-1.0.1.md

 install.packages("orderly")
 ```

-[^1]: Currently this file is in yaml format because that suits our workflows, but it would be straightforward to replace this with either a special R function or even generate the configuration automatically for stereotyped uses like compiling markdown files.
+[^1]: Currently this file is in yaml format because that suits our workflows, but it would be straightforward to replace this with either a special R function or even generate the configuration automatically (and transparently) for stereotyped uses like compiling markdown files.